8/7/2024

 Stephen Colbert

 Good morning.
-Joining me on today's call are Todd Hargrids, president and chief investment officer, Ryan Donnelly, treasurer and chief financial officer, and Jesse A. Baer, vice president.
-Today's call includes a presentation by management followed by a question and answer session with analysts.
-Please note that the recording, retransmission, and transcription of today's conference call is prohibited without the prior written consent of SCC.
+Joining me on today's call are Todd Hargraves, President and Chief Investment Officer, Ryan Donley, Treasurer and Chief Financial Officer, and Jesse Hebert, Vice President.
+Today's call includes a presentation by management, followed by a question and answer session with analysts. that the recording, retransmission, and transcription of today's conference call is prohibited without the prior written consent of FCC.
 I'd like to point out that today's conference call contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995 and other security laws.
-These forward-looking statements are based on SCC's present beliefs and expectations as of today, August 7, 2024.
+These forward-looking statements are based on SVC's present beliefs and expectations as of today, August 7, 2024.
 Actual results may differ materially from those projected in these forward-looking statements.
 Additional information concerning factors that could cause those differences is contained in our filings with the SEC, which can be accessed from our website at svcreep.com or the SEC's website.
 The company undertakes no obligation to revise or publicly release the results of any revision to the forward-looking statements made in today's conference call.
-In addition, this call may contain non-GAAP financial measures, including normalized funds from operations, or normalized FFO, and adjusted EBITDA RE.
+In addition, this call may contain non-GAAP financial measures, including normalized funds from operations or normalized FFO and adjusted EBITDA REITs.
 We are also introducing our calculation of cash available for distribution, or CAD, this quarter.
-Reconciliations of these non-GAAP financial measures to net income, as well as components to calculate a FFO, are available in our financial reporting package, which can be found on our website.
-And finally, we are providing guidance on this call, including Hotel EBITDA.
-We are not providing a reconciliation of this non-GAAP measure as part of our guidance, because certain information required for such reconciliation is not available without unreasonable efforts or at all.
+Reconciliations of these non-GAAP financial measures to net income as well as components to calculate ASFO are available in our financial reporting package, which can be found on our website.
+And finally, we are providing guidance on this call, including Hotel Ibiza.
+We are not providing a reconciliation of this non-GAAP measure as part of our guidance because certain information required for such reconciliation is not available without unreasonable efforts or at all.
 And with that, I'll turn the call over to Todd.

 speaker

 Thank you, Stephen, and good morning.
-As Stephen mentioned, Jesse Abert joined SVC in June as our Vice President.
-Jesse is also a Vice President at the RMR Group, where he leads a team responsible for the sourcing, underwriting, entitlement, and leasing of all development projects managed by RMR.
+As Steven mentioned, Jesse Hebert joined SVC in June as our vice president.
+Jesse is also a vice president at the RMR Group, where he leads a team responsible for the sourcing, underwriting, entitlement, and leasing of all development projects managed by RMR.
 Welcome, Jesse.
-Now, on to our results.
-During the quarter, we experienced rep-par growth at our full service and select service portfolios, led by gains in our group and contract segments, while our extended stay hotels continue to be impacted by reduced occupancy related to longer-term stays.
-While we are seeing a pullback in leisure travel, our 34 urban hotels outpaced the market with a .1% rep-par increase.
-Eight of our top 10 performing hotels, from a top-line perspective, in terms of -over-year While our bottom performing hotels were either under renovation during the quarter or experienced softer transient demand due to non-repeat market-specific events in markets such as Chicago, Nashville, and Atlanta.
+Now onto our results.
+During the quarter, we experienced rep-par growth at our full-service and select-service portfolios, led by gains in our group and contract segments, while our extended stay hotels continue to be impacted by reduced occupancy related to longer-term stays.
+While we are seeing a pullback in leisure travel, our 34 urban hotels outpaced the market with a 4.1% ref par increase.
+Eight of our top 10 performing hotels from a top-line perspective in terms of year-over-year improvement were Sonesta full-service hotels, much of which was driven by group and our urban concentration, while our bought and performing hotels were either under renovation during the quarter or experienced softer transient demand due to non-repeat market-specific events in markets such as Chicago, Nashville, and Atlanta.
 Portfolio-wide, performance was affected by revenue displacement at our hotels that were under renovation during the quarter.
-Excluding the renovation properties, portfolio rep-par increased .6% -over-year, led by occupancy, which improved by 1.7 percentage points, and was highlighted by a .8% increase in group room nights at our Royal Sonesta hotels.
+Excluding the renovation properties, Portfolio RepR increased 1.6% year-over-year, led by occupancy, which improved by 1.7 percentage points, and was highlighted by a 13.8% increase in group room nights at our Royal Sinesta hotels.
 Moving to performance by service level.
-Our full service portfolio experienced top-line gains in our group and contract segments, where rep-par increased .6% and .5% respectively.
-This was offset by a decline in transient rep-par of 3.5%, resulting from market softness and renovation displacement.
-Excluding the five hotels under renovation, our full service portfolio rep-par increased by .9% -over-year, outpacing the industry.
-Increased group revenues at our Sonesta-branded hotels in Cambridge, Washington, D.C., Redondo Beach, and Denver, as well as our Radisson-managed hotels in San Diego and Seattle, contributed to the improvement, and the increased group demand led to higher FMB revenues, which increased $1.2 million during the quarter.
-Notably, we experienced outside rep-par growth in some of the hotels and markets that have been most challenged, including 38% growth at our Royal Sonesta in Minneapolis and 34% growth at our Royal Sonesta in Seattle.
-Our extended-stay portfolio experienced a .6% decline in rep-par -over-year.
-Consistent with the trend from previous quarters, our longer-term extended-stay occupancy has been decreasing, with notable declines experienced at our hotels in Salt Lake City, Portland, Oregon, and Dallas.
-Performance at our select service hotels was led by our Sonesta Selects, reporting increased rep-par of .3% -over-year, and by our contract segment at our hotels in Philadelphia, Nashville, and Atlanta.
-Hotel operating expenses impacted margins during the second quarter due to cost increases in insurance premiums and deductibles, as well as labor, our largest expense, representing total FX, where we realized a .5% increase -over-year on a per available basis.
-Segmentation is shifting away from transient towards a group, which now represents .8% of total revenues, up from .3% during the previous year quarter, and group pace is up .9% from the same time last year, with strong contributions across all our operators.
-Sonesta has made progress on its brand-building initiatives, measured by its Travel Pass revenue mix, which increased 8.6 percentage points in the full-service portfolio to 29.4%, and Travel Pass on-property enrollments are up 7% -over-year.
-Turning to our Net Lease portfolio, which represents 44% of SVC's portfolio by investment As of June 30, 2024, our 749 service-oriented retail net lease properties were .3% leased with a weighted average lease term of 8.4 years.
-Our lease maturities are well-added, and only .4% of our net lease minimum rents expired before 2026.
+Our full service portfolio experienced top-line gains in our group and contract segments, where rev par increased 10.6% and 5.5% respectively.
+This was offset by a decline in transient rev par of 3.5%, resulting from market softness and renovation displacements.
+Excluding the five hotels under renovation, our full-service portfolio REF PAR increased by 2.9% year-over-year, outpacing the industry.
+Increased group revenues at our Sonesta-branded hotels in Cambridge, Washington, D.C., Redondo Beach, and Denver, as well as our Radisson-managed hotels in San Diego and Seattle, contributed to the improvement, and the increased group demand led to higher F&B revenues, which increased $1.2 million during the quarter.
+Notably, we experienced outside RevPAR growth in some of the hotels and markets that have been most challenged, including 38% growth at our Royal Cinesse in Minneapolis and 34% growth at our Royal Cinesse in Seattle.
+Our extended stay portfolio experienced a 1.6% decline in RevPAR year over year.
+Consistent with the trend from previous quarters, our longer-term extended stay occupancy has been decreasing, with notable declines experienced at our hotels in Salt Lake City, Portland, Oregon, and Dallas.
+Performance at our select service hotels was led by our Senesta Selects, reporting increased rev par of 3.3% year-over-year, and by our contract segment at our hotels in Philadelphia, Nashville, and Atlanta.
+Hotel operating expenses impacted margins during the second quarter due to cost increases in insurance premiums and deductibles, as well as labor, our largest expense, representing 44% of total FX, where we realized a 5.5% increase year-over-year on a per available room basis.
+Segmentation is shifting away from transient towards a group, which now represents 20.8% of total revenues, up from 19.3% during the previous year quarter.
+And group pace is up 11.9% from the same time last year, with strong contributions across all our operators.
+Tenesta has made progress on its brand-building initiatives, measured by its travel path revenue mix, which increased 8.6 percentage points in the full-service portfolio to 29.4%, And travel pass on property enrollments are up 7% year-over-year.
+Turning to our net lease portfolio, which represents 44% of SVC's portfolio by investment, as of June 30, 2024, our 749 service-oriented retail net lease properties were 97.3% leased with a weighted average lease term of 8.4 years.
+Our lease maturities are well-laddered, and only 3.4% of our net lease minimum rents expire before 2026.
 The aggregate coverage of our net lease portfolio's minimum rents was 2.25 times on the trailing 12-month basis as of June 30, 2024.
-The decline from the previous year quarter results from the lower EBITDA, reported by TA, and increased TA rents.
-As an update to our previously announced 22 non-core planned hotel dispositions, subsequent to quarter end, we closed on two hotels at an aggregate sales price of $10.8 million, and are under purchase and sale agreement to sell 16 hotels for $113.2 million.
-We are either marketing or negotiating contracts for the remaining four hotels, which have an aggregate net book value of $23 million.
+The decline from the previous year quarter results from the lower EBITDA reported by TA and increased TA rents.
+As an update to our previously announced 22 non-core planned hotel dispositions, subsequent to quarter end, we closed on two hotels at an aggregate sales price of $10.8 million. and are under purchase and sale agreement to sell 16 hotels for $113.2 million.
+We are either marketing or negotiating contracts for the remaining four hotels, which have an aggregate net bulk value of $23 million.
 In conclusion, we expect our hotel portfolio to benefit from the needed renovations, although we may see mixed results due to revenue displacement until they are completed.
-Ultimately, these refreshed properties, combined with the anticipated removal of some of our more challenged hotels as sales are completed, will allow Sunesta to focus on offering a higher quality portfolio and improve our market share.
-Furthermore, our balance sheet is well positioned, with no debt maturities until 2026, and the performance of our net lease portfolio remains strong and is anchored by an investment-grade rated tenant in BP.
-I will now turn the call over to Brian to discuss our financial results in more detail.
+Ultimately, these refreshed properties, combined with the anticipated removal of some of our more challenged hotels as sales are completed, will allow Synesta to focus on offering a higher quality portfolio and improve our market share.
+Furthermore, our balance sheet is well-positioned with no debt maturities until 2026, and the performance of our net lease portfolio remains strong and is anchored by an investment-grade rated tenant in BP.
+I'll now turn the call over to Brian to discuss our financial results in more detail.

 speaker

 Thank you, Todd, and good morning.
-Starting with our consolidated financial results for the second quarter of 2024, normalized FFO was $73.8 million, or $0.45 per share, versus $0.58 per share in the prior year quarter.
-Adjusted EBITDA RE declined .4% -over-year to $171.5 million.
-Financial results this quarter, as compared to the prior year quarter, were impacted by higher interest expense and lower Hotel EBITDA.
-Results from our net lease portfolio remain consistent -over-year.
+Starting with our consolidated financial results for the second quarter of 2024, normalized FFO was $73.8 million, or 45 cents per share, versus 58 cents per share in the prior year quarter.
+Adjusted EBITDA RE declined 7.4% year-over-year to $171.5 million.
+Financial results this quarter, as compared to the prior year quarter, were impacted by higher interest expense and lower hotel EBITDA.
+Results from our net lease portfolio remain consistent year over year.
 For our 218 comparable hotels this quarter, REVPAR decreased by 20 basis points, gross operating profit margin percentage declined by 170 basis points to 32.7%, and gross operating profit decreased by $5.9 million from the prior year period.
 Below the GOP line costs at our comparable hotels increased $6.3 million from the prior year, driven primarily by increased insurance expense, along with higher real estate taxes as a result of favorable tax appeals that benefited the prior year quarter.
-Our 220 hotels generated Hotel EBITDA of $82.4 million, a decline from the prior year of $11 million, but in line with our guidance range provided last quarter.
-High service level Hotel EBITDA EuroVA decreased $5 million for our 48 full service hotels, declined $1.9 million for our 61 select service hotels, and $4 million for our 111 extended service hotel.
-For the 21 hotels that were under renovation during the quarter, Hotel EBITDA declined $5.7 million.
-Perpited our expectations for Q3, we're currently projecting full quarter Q3 REVPAR of $94 to $97 in Hotel EBITDA in the $65 to $69 million range.
-To the balance sheet, during the second quarter, we successfully executed on a new $1.2 billion senior notes offering comprised of $700 million of 8 and 3 eighth notes due in 2029 and $500 million of 8 and 7 eighth notes due in 2032.
+Our 220 hotels generated hotel EBITDA of $82.4 million, a decline from the prior year of $11 million, but in line with our guidance range provided last quarter.
+High service level hotel EBITDA year-over-year decreased $5 million for our 48 full service hotels, declined $1.9 million for our 61 select service hotels, and $4 million for our 111 extended stay hotels.
+For the 21 hotels that were under renovation during the quarter, hotel EBITDA declined $5.7 million.
+Further to our expectations for Q3, we're currently projecting full quarter Q3 rev par of $94 to $97 in Hotel Ibiza in the $65 to $69 million range.
+Here's the balance sheet.
+During the second quarter, we successfully executed on a new $1.2 billion senior notes offering comprised of $700 million of 8 and 3 eighths notes due in 2029 and $500 million of 8 and 7 eighths notes due in 2032.
 We repaid all $1.2 billion of unsecured notes that were scheduled to mature in 2025.
 Interest expense is projected to be $99.2 million for the third quarter of 2024 as a result of these financings.
-We currently have $5.7 billion of fixed rate debt outstanding with a weighted average interest rate of .4% and no debt maturities until February 2026.
+We currently have $5.7 billion of fixed rate debt outstanding with a weighted average interest rate of 6.4% and no debt maturities until February 2026.
 Our $650 million revolving credit facility remains undrawn.
-Turning to our investing activity, we made $66 million of total capital improvements at our properties during the second quarter comprised of $22 million of recurring capital and $44 million related to our hotel renovation program.
+Turning to our investing activity, we made $66 million of total capital improvements at our properties during the second quarter, comprised of $22 million of recurring capital and $44 million related to our hotel renovation program.
 We continue to expect full-year capital expenditures of $300 to $325 million.
-We expect 21 hotels across all our service levels to be under renovation in the third quarter and we will have completed major renovations at 34 hotels during the full calendar year, including five full-service hotels, 18 select service hotels, and 11 extended stay hotels.
-Subsequently, at the quarter end, we sold two hotels and three net lease properties for $12.6 million in total proceeds.
+We expect 21 hotels across all our service levels to be under renovation in the third quarter, and we will have completed major renovations at 34 hotels during the full calendar year, including five full service hotels, 18 select service hotels, and 11 extended stay hotels.
+Subsequent to quarter end, we sold two hotels and three net lease properties for $12.6 million in total proceeds.
 We currently have 18 hotels with a carrying value of $97 million and 10 net lease properties with a carrying value of $6 million remaining as held for sale.
-The 22 hotels sold or to be sold as of June 30, 2024 generated losses of just under $1 million for the second quarter.
+The 22 hotels sold or to be sold as of June 30, 2024, generated losses of just under $1 million for the second quarter.
 In July, we announced our regular quarterly common dividend of $0.20 per share, which represents a normalized FFL payout ratio of 44%.
 This quarter, we have introduced our calculation of CAD in our earnings presentation.
-With the trailing 12 months ended June 30, 2024, our CAD annualized payout ratio was 110% as a result of our elevated cap-back spending, higher cost of capital, and declining hotel evicta.
-This concludes our prepared remarks.
+With the trailing 12 months ended June 30, 2024, our CAD annualized payout ratio was 110% as a result of our elevated CapEx spending, higher cost of capital, and declining hotel EBITDA.
+That concludes our prepared remarks.
 We're ready to open the line for questions.

 speaker

 We will now begin the question and answer session.
-To ask a question, you may press star, then 1 on your touchtone phone.
+To ask a question, you may press star then one on your touchtone phone.
 If you are using a speakerphone, please pick up your handset before pressing the keys.
-If at any time your question has been addressed and you would like to withdraw your question, please press star, then 2.
+If at any time your question has been addressed and you would like to withdraw your question, please press star then two.
 At this time, we will pause momentarily to assemble our roster.
-The first question comes from Brian Maher with B. Riley.
+The first question comes from Brian Maher with B Reilly.
 Please go ahead.

 speaker